 Development cooperation focuses on the following areas:

-• public administration, democratisation and civil society
+- public administration, democratisation and civil Society

-- sustainable economic development and employment promotion.
+- sustainable economic development and employment generation.

 In addition, numerous projects promoting democracy, human and minority rights, peaceful conflict management and the rule of law received a total of 2.147 million euros in funding under the Stability Pact for South Eastern Europe in 2018.

 The Goethe-Institut does not have an office in Kosovo.
 Since 2017 Kosovo has been served by the Goethe-Institut in Skopje (before that it was served by the offices in Belgrade and Thessaloniki).
 The language learning centre (partnered with the Goethe-Institut) which opened in Pristina in May 2013 was converted into a Goethe-Zentrum in February 2018 in response to the constantly growing demand for language courses and the great interest in German culture.
 In addition, the German Embassy in Pristina handles a substantial portion of the cultural work, including scholarship and further-education programmes as well as events such as concerts and exhibitions.
 German culture invariably meets with a warm response in Kosovo, as evidenced by the annual Days of the German Language and other cultural events organised by the Embassy.
 There are also an increasing number of popular initiatives devoted to German culture and the German language.
 A cultural agreement between Germany and Kosovo entered into force on 14 June 2013, placing the already lively cultural exchange between the two countries on an official footing under international law.